 Dr. Hahn became the 14th president and chief executive officer of the Kansas City University of Medicine and Biosciences (KCU) in July 2013, after serving as KCU’s executive vice president for academic and medical affairs, provost and dean of the College of Osteopathic Medicine since October 2012.
-As president, he leads the largest medical school in the Midwest, which is a key educator of physicians and scientists for both Missouri and Kansas, and the twelfth largest medical school in the nation.
+As president, he leads the largest medical school in the Midwest, which is a key educator of physicians and scientists for both Missouri and Kansas, and the tenth largest medical school in the nation.

 He came to KCU from the University of New England in Biddeford, Maine, where he served as senior vice president for health affairs and dean of the College of Osteopathic Medicine from 2009 to 2012.
 Prior to his tenure at UNE, Dr. Hahn served as senior vice president for health affairs at the University of North Texas Health Science Center at Ft.
 Worth and dean of the Texas College of Osteopathic Medicine for nearly eight years.
 Dr. Hahn’s career in anesthesiology began at the Walter Reed Army Medical Center in Washington, D.C., where he completed his internship and residency training.
 He completed a fellowship in pain management at both the National Institutes of Health in Bethesda, Maryland, and Georgetown University in Washington, D.C.
 He then became the chief of pain management services at Walter Reed and also served as a faculty member at the Uniformed Services University of the Health Sciences.
 While in the military, he served as anesthesiologist for two U.S. presidents, Ronald Reagan and George H.W.
 Bush.